NicoHolzach/Irradiance-Ensemble-Network/README.md

 │   │                                   different data combinations used to train the models.
 │   │
 │   ├── getperformance.py             # Python file containing functions that aggregate
-│   │                                   the forecast errors of the models and finds the │   │                                   best-performing parameters of the trained models.
+│   │                                   the forecast errors of the models and find the │   │                                   best-performing parameters of the trained models.
 │   │
 │   ├── models.py                     # Python file that defines the classes of the CNN, LSTM,